JOURNEY TO THE MIDNIGHT SUN

 “But we would be there when they returned,” Laureal put in optimistically.

-“Mom, I’m not saying we should do that.
-I’m just looking at our options.
-The summer crowd that grandmother spoke of would be there.
-Surely there would be single men, I would assume some reasonably decent ones around your age.”
+“Mom, I’m just looking at our options.
+The summer crowd that Grandmother spoke of would be there, too.
+Surely there would be single men.
+I would think some reasonably decent ones around your age.”

-“I say we continue with grandmother’s plan,” said Cody, getting his two cents in.
+“I say we continue with Grandmother’s plan,” said Cody, throwing his two cents in.

 Emma turned to John, “Do you think we can get through this?”